gurpreet-hanjra/contract-tester/README.md

 ## options

-Force to record the response, irrespective of time `contract.validateContract(config, true);`
+Force to record the response, irrespective of when it was recorded.
+Frequency of recording is once in a day.

+`contract.validateContract(config, true);`

 ## Why contract testing?